0xDamian/0xDamian.github.io/content/about.md

 author: 0xDamian
 ---
 ---
 My name is Damian, an Ethical Hacker/Penetration Tester with years of experience in the Cybersecurity field and interest in Web 3 Security.
-In my spare time, I take on CTF challenges and build projects in the Rust Progamming Language.
+In my spare time, I take on CTF challenges and build projects in the Rust Programming Language.
 I particularly test the security of web applications and networks, coupled with my experience with cloud services.
 In addition, I am an educator and an ex Instructor at the [CyBlack](https://twitter.com/Cyblackorg?ref=damnsec.com) x **Cisco** Academy.

 ---